vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

  https://vespaendpoint/search/
 </pre>

-Notice the first argument to the query embed command.
+Notice the first argument to the query request `embed` command.
 For each new query tower model, developers will add the model to a directory in the [Vespa application package](https://docs.vespa.ai/en/application-packages.html), and give it a name, which is referenced at query inference time.